mrzaxaryan/cpp-pic/article.md

 ```
 **Note**: In this example the solution is shown for string literals but same aproach works in other cases (f.e. function pointers).

+Similar to strings, constant arrays-such as lookup tables, binary blobs, are placed into `.rdata` by the compiler, making them inaccessible in a loaderless execution environment.
+And traditional approaches are the same to apply.

 #### Why Traditional Approaches Fail

 These approaches are not universal, as they rely on compiler-specific behavior and assumptions about stack layout.
 Modern compilers are sophisticated enough to recognize these patterns; when optimizations are enabled, the compiler may consolidate individual character assignments, place the string data in `.rdata`, and replace the code with a single `memcpy` call.
 This defeats the purpose of the technique and reintroduces the same `.rdata` dependency the approach was meant to avoid.
 Additionally, manually embedding constants and strings increases shellcode size, making it easier to detect and difficult to scale.
 These approaches also make the code less readable and harder to maintain.